jefyokta/hightex-project/readme.md

 # not ai genereted
-interested to contibute to the project? contact me
+interested to contibute to the project?
+## contact me

-ig: jefyokta_
+- ig: jefyokta_
-mail : jefyokta50@gmail.com / jefyokta50@icloud.com
+- email : jefyokta50@gmail.com / jefyokta50@icloud.com